Dennis Chamberland: Human colonization of undersea regions

+NASA

 In the 1994 NASA space analog research experiment titled the OCEAN (Ocean CELSS Experimental Analog-NASA) Project, Principal Investigator Dennis Chamberland, now a certified aquanaut, planted and harvested the first NASA agricultural crop grown in a crewed habitat on the sea floor off Key Largo incorporating NASA CELSS technology in a remote and extreme environment.
 Within two years, Dennis Chamberland had designed and built the NASA Scott Carpenter Space Analog Station (SCSAS), a two-man undersea habitat.
 Chamberland successfully operated his undersea station near Key Largo, Florida, for two NASA missions accompanied by the Station Chief Engineer, Joseph M. Bishop.